Check out RKR’s latest picture book recommendations -- perfect bedtime stories for you and your kiddos to enjoy!

 The Belles by Dhonielle Clayton

-In the lavish world of Orleans, Belles are responsible for controlling beauty, and Camilla is one.
+In the lavish world of Orleans, Belles are responsible for controlling beauty, and Camellia is one.
 The citizens are born gray and only with the help of a Belle can they be made beautiful.
-However, Camilla wishes for more than just being a Belle—she wants to be the favorite.
+However, Camellia wishes for more than just being a Belle—she wants to be the favorite.
 But when she arrives at the palace with all of her Belle sisters, she concludes that being the favorite is not all that it is cracked up to be.
-Now with the queen asking her to risk her life and her fellow Belle sisters in danger, Camilla must decide if she wants to change the ways of the world or save the way of the Belles.
+Now with the queen asking her to risk her life and her fellow Belle sisters in danger, Camellia must decide if she wants to change the ways of the world or save the way of the Belles.

 The Unflushables by Ron Bates